Greenland and the European Union

-Greenland, an autonomous territory within the Kingdom of Denmark (which also includes the territories of Denmark and Faroe Islands) is one of the EU members’ overseas countries and territories (OCT) associated to the European Union.
+Greenland, an autonomous territory within the Kingdom of Denmark (which also includes the territories of metropolitan Denmark and Faroe Islands) is one of the EU members’ overseas countries and territories (OCT) associated to the European Union.
 Greenland receives funding from the EU for sustainable development and has signed agreements increasing cooperation with the EU.

 The associated relationship with the EU also means that all citizens of the Realm of Denmark residing in Greenland (Greenlandic nationals) are EU citizens.
 This allows Greenlanders to move and reside freely within the EU.

-Greenland joined the then European Community in 1973 as a county along with Denmark, but after gaining autonomy in 1979 with the introduction of home rule within the Kingdom of Denmark, Greenland voted to leave in 1982 and left in 1985, to become an OCT.
+Greenland joined the then European Community in 1973 with Denmark, but after gaining autonomy in 1979 with the introduction of home rule within the Kingdom of Denmark, Greenland voted to leave in 1982 and left in 1985, to become an OCT.
 The main reason for leaving is disagreements about the Common Fisheries Policy and to regain control of Greenlandic fish resources to subsequently remain outside EU waters.

 Trade

 In 2010, Greenland's exports to the EU amounted to €331 million (a 92.7% share of Greenland's total exports) and Greenland's imports from the EU were valued at €614 million (68.9% of all Greenland's imports).
 Exports to the EU were mainly food and live animals (89%).
 Imports from the EU included mineral fuels, lubricants (and related goods), machinery and transport equipment (together 47%).
 The EU is Greenland's main trading partner.
 However, Greenland ranks as the EU's 103rd largest trading partner.

 In 2009 the EU Ban on Seal Products put in place an import ban on seal fur on grounds on animal cruelty, but made exemptions for Inuit communities in Greenland and Canada in order to protect indigenous way of life.
-The ban only allows small scale hunts for population control and local circulation – produce is not allowed to enter the EU.
+The ban only allows small-scale hunts for population control and local circulation – produce is not allowed to enter the EU.
 The ban angered those communities in the Arctic Circle who depend on sales from large scale seal hunting.
 Exports of seal pelts in Greenland have dropped 90% in a few years - from 60 million DKK to DKK 6 million a year since 2006.